Fruit tree nursery

 1. Local fig tree varieties

 1.1.
-Albacore
+Albacor

 Source: Monserrat Pons i Boscana

-Popular name of the variety: Albacore
+Popular name of the variety: Albacor

 Scientific name: Ficus carica